palikar/blog-hugo-files/content/posts/pandas_notes.md

   5            88   Betty       sub5
 ```

-Later those new keys can be used in order to distinguish from which set the row came from. <br /> Appending is also possible and it takes simple form:
+Later those new keys can be used in order to distinguish from which set the row came from. <br /> <br /> Appending is also possible and it takes simple form:

 ```text
 one.append(two)